galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot-r/tutorial.md

 >
 {: .hands_on}

-You should see a file called volcano_plot.pdf appear in the Files pane.
-Click on it to open it and you should see a PDF with the same plot as what we generated with the Volcano Plot tool in Galaxy.
+You should see a file called `volcano_plot.pdf` appear in the Files pane.
+Click on it to open it and you should see a plot that looks the same as the one we generated with the Volcano Plot tool in Galaxy.

 We'll delete the lines below that save the plot to a PDF file.
 The plots will then be produced in the Plots pane and we can more easily see the different plots we're going to make, without having to keep opening the PDF file.

-> > ### {% icon hands_on %} Hands-on: Produce plots in Plots pane
+> ### {% icon hands_on %} Hands-on: Produce plots in Plots pane
 >
 > 1. Delete the lines below that save the plot to a PDF file
 >